PERSISTENT PAIN PROGRAM

 Exclusion criteria: palliative cancer pain, unstable mental health condition, incarcerated patients or patients already receiving intervention from a pain specialist.
 Some exceptions may apply.

-- Community Pain Management Service Referral Form
+- Persistent Pain Program - Referral Form